KaanMol/frontend-assignment/README.md

 # Setup

-So I wanted to do way more than I currently have, but I had a vacation planned to Malaga and my girlfriend was already not amused at the fact I took my laptop with me, this is sadly how far I could have come.
-There are things I would have done differently/I would have fixed, but hopefully it leaves an impression.
-At the presentation of this project I can clear a lot up.
+So I wanted to do way more than I currently have, but I had a vacation planned to Malaga and my girlfriend was already not amused at the fact I took my laptop with me, this is sadly how far I could make it.
+There are things I would have done differently/I would have fixed, like cleaning the incoming data in the back-end by keeping a history of a few previous elements and calculate the difference to detect jumps in GPS data and check the validity of the other fields.
+But hopefully it gives an idea of what I can do/would do.
+At the presentation of this project I am happy to point more things out I would have done if I had more time (and a not annoyed girlfriend).

 ## Quick setup with VSCode and Docker
 This project is built with NX and Devcontainers.